AlexsLemonade/refinebio-py/docs/quickstart.rst

         "DANIO_RERIO",
     )

-pyrefinebio also provides the function `download_quandfile_compendium()` which is equivalent to calling `download_compendium(quant_sf_only=True)`.
+pyrefinebio also provides the function `download_quantfile_compendium()` which is equivalent to calling `download_compendium(quant_sf_only=True)`.

-You can use this function when you want to be explicit to future users of your script that you are downloading quandfile Compendium results.
+You can use this function when you want to be explicit to future users of your script that you are downloading quantfile Compendium results.

-Below is a simple example of Downloading a Compendium result using `download_quandfile_compendium()`:
+Below is a simple example of Downloading a Compendium result using `download_quantfile_compendium()`:

 .. code-block:: python

-    pyrefinebio.download_quandfile_compendium(
+    pyrefinebio.download_quantfile_compendium(
         "~/path/to/dir/for/compendium/",
         "HOMO_SAPIENS",
     )